-This is a one-year level 3 programme at Goldsmiths.
-Successful students who achieve an overall average mark of 60% are able to progress to year 1 (level 4) of the three-year BA (Hons) Media & Communications.
+This is a one-year, level 3 programme at Goldsmiths.
+According to their choice of pathway, successful students who achieve an overall average mark of 60% are able to progress to year 1 (level 4) of one of the following three-year programmes:

+BA (Hons) Media & Communications.